-Management is responsible for the preparation and fair presentation of the separate financial statements in accordance with IFRS Accounting Standards and the provision of the articles of association of the Company and provisions of Law No. (16) of 2021 Establishing the Dubai Integrated Economic Zones Authority, and for such internal control as management determines is necessary to enable the preparation of separate financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the separate financial statements in accordance with IFRS Accounting Standards as issued by the IASB and in compliance with the applicable provisions of the articles of association of the Company and provisions of Law No. (16) of 2021 Establishing the Dubai Integrated Economic Zones Authority, and for such internal control as management determines is necessary to enable the preparation of separate financial statements that are free from material misstatement, whether due to fraud or error.